munificent/ui-as-code/in-progress/parameter-freedom.md

     valid.
 Now we can assign argument positions to parameters.
 Start with the first positional argument.
 For each positional parameter:

-    1. If the binding order of the parameter is less than the number of positional arguments (after mutating the list to handle the rest args above):
+    1. If the binding priority of the parameter is less than the number of positional arguments (after mutating the list to handle the rest args above):